Guide to York

 Visitors can access the free to enter walls at one of the four majestic medieval gateways, known in York as ‘bars.’

-Walk the walls, glimpse hidden from view scenes of York life, see historical artifacts such as the portcullis in Monk Bar or the barbican and archer’s arrow slits at Walmgate Bar.
+You should make this one of the places to visit in York.
+Walk the walls, glimpse hidden-from-view scenes of York life, and see historical artifacts such as the portcullis in Monk Bar or the barbican and archer’s arrow slits at Walmgate Bar.

 A full circuit of the walls will take around two hours but the most scenic section is from Monk Bar to Bootham Bar which winds around the back of York Minster.